livepeer/go-livepeer/README.md

 ## Running Livepeer

 ### Quick start
-- Make sure you have done all the setup steps.
-(Have `ffmpeg` installed, have `geth` running on the Livepeer private testnet)
+- Make sure you have successfully gone through the steps in 'Installing Livepeer' and 'Additional Dependencies'.

-- Run `livepeer -testnet` to start Livepeer.
-Make sure you have the `livepeer` executable.
-It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases) (you should download the packages for your OS - darwin for Macs and linux for linux.
-You should also rename them to `livepeer` and `livepeer_cli`, and make sure they have executable permissions).
+- Start `geth ` (see step 4 of 'Livepeer private Ethereum testnet').

+- Run `./livepeer -testnet`.
+  * Take note of the log output for your Eth address.
+You should see a line: `'Using Eth account: ...'`

+- Run `./livepeer_cli`.
-- Run `livepeer_cli`.
-You should see a wizard launch in the command line.
-Make sure you installed the `livepeer_cli` executable.
-It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases).
+  * You should see a wizard launch in the command line.

 - Get some test eth from the eth faucet from [http://eth-testnet.livepeer.org/](http://eth-testnet.livepeer.org/).
-Make sure to use the "Account Eth Addr".
-You should see your Eth balance go up.
+Make sure to use the Eth account address from above.
+  * You can check that the request is successful by going to `livepeer_cli` and selecting `Get node status`.
+You should see a positive Eth balance.

 - Now get some test Livepeer tokens.
-Pick 'Get test Livepeer Token'.
-If the request is successful, you should see your `Token balance` go up.
+Pick `Get test Livepeer Token`.
+  * You can check that the request is successful by going to `livepeer_cli` and selecting `Get node status`.
+You should see your `Token balance` go up.

-- To broadcast, run `livepeer_cli` and pick 'Broadcast Video'.
-You should see your webcam becoming active and a streamID printed on the screen.
+- To broadcast, run `./livepeer_cli` and pick 'Broadcast Video'.
+  * You should see your webcam becoming active and a streamID printed on the screen.

-- To see the video, run `./livepeer_cli` again, this time pick 'Stream Video'.
+- To see the video, run `./livepeer_cli` and pick 'Stream Video'.

-You should see a video stream broadcasted from your webcam.
+  * You should see a video stream broadcasted from your webcam.
 It may feel a little delayed - that's normal.
 Video live streaming typically has latency from 15 seconds to a few minutes.
 We are working on solutions to lower this latency, using techniques like WebRTC, peer-to-peer streaming, and crypto-incentives.

 ### Broadcasting